Learn Aged Care and Counselling Skills

 What This Course Can Do For You

 The study of aged care is of great value to society.
 Not only is the world population expanding but the proportion of the population which is classed as elderly is increasing, particularly in developed countries.
 As people age, they face particular challenges and there are not enough qualified people to meet their needs.
-This course equips students with knowledge and understanding of the aging process and in so doing encourages them to devise strategies to help the elderly with many different age-related changes.
+This course equips students with knowledge and understanding of the ageing process and in so doing encourages them to devise strategies to help the elderly with many different age-related changes.

 This course may be studied by itself or as part of a certificate or higher level qualification.
 The course is aimed at those working in, or hoping to work in: